 - Exposure to sulfa-containing antibiotics, such as trimethoprim-sulfa combinations, can lead to dry eye.
 It can be either temporary or permanent and occurs unpredictably.

 - Anesthesia will reduce tear function temporarily (thus eyes are lubricated with ointment by the attending nurse).

 - During surgery for cherry eye, removal of the third eyelid tear-producing gland, instead of replacing the gland in its proper location, can lead to KCS.
 So can too much damage to the gland prior to proper gland replacement.

 - A knock on the head in the area of one of the tear-producing glands can lead to KCS.

 - The most common cause of KCS appears to be immune-mediated destruction of the tear-producing gland tissue.
 We do not know what causes this type of inflammatory reaction but certain breeds are predisposed: the American Cocker Spaniel, the Miniature Schnauzer, and the West Highland white terrier.

 Photo by MarVistaVet

-When KCS is in advanced state the situation is pretty obvious but early on in the case it may look like a simple case of conjunctivitis.
+When KCS is in an advanced state, the situation is pretty obvious but early on in the case, it may look like a simple case of conjunctivitis.
 You may also notice a dry nose or nasal philtrum (area at the bottom of the nose).
-In either case it is important to measure the tear production to determine how dry the eyes are.
+In either case, it is important to measure the tear production to determine how dry the eyes are.
 The test that accomplishes this is called the Schirmer Tear Test.

 To perform the test, a strip of specific paper is put just inside the lower eyelid in the outer corner of the eye and left for 60 seconds.
 The moisture of the eye will wet the paper.
 At the end of the 60-second period, the length of the moistened area on the paper is measured.
 A length of 15mm or more is normal.
 A length 11 to 14mm is a borderline result.
 A height of less than 10mm is dry.
 A height less than 5mm is severely dry.